Bucket List Ideas: 217 Epic Things to Do Before You Die

 Also, everyone is different.
 While some people may get through with their goals quickly, it may not be so for you.

-However, a reverse bucket list can get you looking at life differently and with more gratitude.
+However, a reverse bucket list can help you look at life differently and with more gratitude.

-It can give you some positive perspective if you feel like you are not where you want to be or not using your time wisely.
+It can give you a positive perspective if you feel like you are not where you want to be or not using your time wisely.

 You have been setting goals your whole life, such as when you’ll graduate high school and college, achieve success in your field, land your first job, and get married.
 These goals have kept you focused and motivated.